bayesbaes/bayesbaes.github.io/_posts/2021-01-28-PCA-tutorial.md

 PC3, PC4).
 The table that is presented is telling you how well the PCA fits your data.
 Typically, we assess PCA “fit” based on how much of the variance can be explained on a single axis.
-Here, the proportion of variance on the first axis (PC1) is nearly 70%, which is great!
+Here, the proportion of variance on the first axis (PC1) is nearly 70%, which is great\!
 The last row is describing the cumulative proportion, which is just the sum of the proportion of variance explained by each additional axis (the sum of all axes will equal 1.00).

 The numbers are great (and you’ll have to report them in your results), but let’s visualize this.
 For a quick a dirty PCA plot, we can just use